mviereck/x11docker/README.md

 Running x11docker as unprivileged user:
  - x11docker checks whether docker needs a password to run and whether `su` or `sudo` are needed to get root privileges.
 A password prompt appears, if needed.
- - If that check fails and does not match your setup, use option `--pw FRONTEND`. `FRONTEND` can be one of `su sudo gksu gksudo lxsu lxsudo kdesu kdesudo pkexec` or `none`.
+ - If that check fails and does not match your setup, use option `--pw FRONTEND`. `FRONTEND` can be one of `su sudo gksu gksudo lxsu lxsudo kdesu kdesudo beesu pkexec` or `none`.

 Running x11docker as root:
  - Commands other than `docker` are executed as unprivileged user determined with [`logname`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/logname.html).